The Department of Health and Human Services (DHHS) is the U.S. federal government agency responsible for protecting the health of the American public.

 The full guidelines provide a long list of recommendations you can read here.
 We’ve summarized some key points below so you can get an idea of the type of information these guidelines include.

 Drugs when starting treatment

-- ART is recommended for all people with HIV to reduce the chances of severe illness, death, and transmission.
+- ART is recommended for all people with HIV to lower the chances of severe illness, death, and transmission.